CloudInn/ng-crud-ui/README.md

 # NgCrudUi

+NgCrudUI is a library for Angular focused on building re-usable forms, formsets and views based on metadata definitions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version >= 7.0.0.

 The projects is splitted in two proejcts, one for the demo/examples project and one for the library itself,